Irreligion in China: History

 While in modern history, the Taiping Rebellion, Boxer Rebellion, Communist Revolution, and the Cultural Revolution contributed significantly to the rise of irreligion and distrust of organized religion among the general populace, irreligion in its various forms, especially rationalism, secularism, and antitheism, has had a long history in China dating back millennia.
-The Zhou Dynasty Classic of Poetry contains several catechistic poems in the Decade of Dang questioning the authority or existence of Shangdi.
-Later philosophers such as Xun Zi, Fan Zhen, Han Fei, Zhang Zai, Wang Fuzhi also criticized the religious practices prevalent during their times.
-Buddhism flourished in China during the Southern and Northern Dynasties Period.
+The Zhou dynasty Classic of Poetry contains several catechistic poems in the Decade of Dang questioning the authority or existence of Shangdi.
+Later philosophers such as Xun Zi, Fan Zhen, Han Fei, Zhang Zai, and Wang Fuzhi also criticized the religious practices prevalent during their times.
+Buddhism flourished in China during the Southern and Northern dynasties period.
 It was during this period that Fan Zhen wrote Shen Mie Lun (Simplified Chinese 神灭论, Traditional Chinese 神滅論, "On the Annihilation of the Shen") in reaction to Buddhist concepts of body-soul dualism, samsara and karma.
 He wrote that the soul is merely an effect or function of the body, and that there is no soul without the body (i.e., after the destruction and death of the body).
-Further, he considered that cause-and-effect relationships claimed to be evidence of karma were merely the result of coincidence and bias.
-For this, he was exiled by the Emperor.
+Further, he considered that cause-and-effect relationships that were claimed to be evidence of karma were merely the result of coincidence and bias.

-Confucianism as a state-instituted philosophy has flourished in China since the Han Dynasty, and the opportunities it offered was another fundamental origin of atheism in China.
+Confucianism as a state-instituted philosophy has flourished in China since the Han dynasty, and the opportunities it offered were another fundamental origin of atheism in China.
 While there were periods in which Taoism and Buddhism may have been officially promoted, the status of Confucianism in Chinese society had rarely been challenged during imperial times.
 Extensive study of the Confucian Classics was required to pass the Imperial Civil Service Examinations, and this was the major (and often sole) means by which one could achieve prominence in society.
 Confucianism places particular emphasis on humanistic and this-worldly social relations, rather than on an otherworldly soteriology.
 This produced a cultural tendency that facilitated acceptance of modern forms of irreligion such as humanism, secularism, and atheism.